 Downtown Asheville shops and galleries feature a unique mix of locally-owned establishments.
-Downtown art galleries offer specialized items such as custom jewelry, quilts, furniture and one-of-a-kind gifts.
-The city is pedestrian friendly, with wrought-iron benches throughout downtown, and many eateries have open-air dining sections that allow visitor to enjoy the city's mild weather.
+Downtown art galleries offer specialized items such as custom jewelry, quilts, furniture, and one-of-a-kind gifts.
+The city is pedestrian-friendly, with wrought-iron benches throughout downtown, and many eateries have open-air dining sections that allow visitors to enjoy the city's mild weather.
 In downtown Asheville, it is a pleasure—not a stress—to go shopping.

-Downtown Asheville Art District—There's a reason Asheville's arts scene is heralded again and again.
-In downtown Asheville, there are 30 galleries belonging to this organization alone.
+There's a reason Asheville's arts scene is heralded again and again.
+There are 30 galleries in downtown Asheville.
 The group offers maps and self-guided tours, as well as City Center art walks.
 You can also find the works of 150 artists at Woolworth Walk in the heart of downtown Asheville.

-Wall Street – This picturesque side street in downtown Asheville features a mix of unique shops like Beads and Beyond, the paint-your-own-pottery spot Fired Up Creative Lounge, or Art Deco-inspired jewelry at Overström Studio.
+This picturesque side street in downtown Asheville features a mix of unique shops like Beads and Beyond, the paint-your-own-pottery spot Fired Up Creative Lounge, or cool jewelry at Dolce Vita.
 While you're there, stop off for a bite at Early Girl Eatery for organic Southern cuisine, Laughing Seed Café for vegetarian cuisine or The Market Place for inventive food.

-Haywood Street – Discover the quintessential downtown shopping experience on Haywood Street, one of Asheville's original shopping districts.
-From Malaprop's Bookstore to Jewels that Dance, you'll be sure to find something stimulating on Haywood Street.
+Discover the quintessential downtown shopping experience on Haywood Street, one of Asheville's original shopping districts.
+From Malaprop's Bookstore to Mobilia, you'll be sure to find something stimulating on Haywood Street.